U.S. Senate career of JD Vance: 2022 U.S. Senate campaign in Ohio

 Final results by Ohio county in 2022:

 In early 2018, Vance considered running for the U.S. Senate against Sherrod Brown, but did not.
 In March 2021, Peter Thiel gave $10 million to Protect Ohio Values, a super PAC created in February to support a potential Vance candidacy.
 This is the most significant amount ever given to a single Senate candidate.
 Robert Mercer also gave an undisclosed amount.
 In April, Vance expressed interest in running for the Senate seat being vacated by Rob Portman.
 In May, he launched an exploratory committee.
 Vance announced his Senate campaign in Ohio on July 1, 2021.
 On April 15, 2022, Trump endorsed Vance, who had criticized him in the past.
+Far-right political commentator Nick Fuentes was an outspoken critic of Vance's Senate campaign and tenure, stating that "Most people don't go from nobody to Senator;" and that Peter Thiel was specifically lobbying for Vance to run for office to benefit his venture capital firm.

 Vance had been trailing in the polls, but as a result of Trump's support, he surged to become the race's frontrunner for the first time and led in most polls up to election day.
 Meanwhile, State Senator Matt Dolan, who disavowed Trump's claims of voter fraud in the 2020 United States presidential election, saw a late surge after buying ad time.
 Vance won with 32% of the vote with Former state treasurer Josh Mandel in second and Dolan in a close third.
 The primary was considered by many as a test of Trump's influence over the Republican Party as he won Ohio by 8 points in 2020.
 The primary was also the most expensive in the state's history, with the candidates spending a combined $66 million throughout the campaign.
 On May 3, 2022, Vance won the Republican primary with 32% of the vote, defeating multiple candidates, including Mandel (23%) and Dolan (22%).
 On November 8, in the general election, Vance defeated Democratic nominee Tim Ryan with 53% of the vote to Ryan's 47%.
 This vote share was considered a vast underperformance compared to other Ohio Republicans, especially in the coinciding gubernatorial election.
 Vance had often previously spelled his name with periods after his initials ("J.D.")—including in the publication of Hillbilly Elegy—but after becoming a candidate for office, he removed the periods ("JD").